jlperona-teaching/ecs154a-winter20/lab2/lab2.rst

 Upon receiving the input, you will need to recalculate the check bits, and use those to determine which bit has been flipped, if any.
 Errors will only be of size 1, if there are any at all.
-You do not need to worry about undetectable errors.
+You do not need to worry about errors of size 2 or greater.

 Survey [5]
 ----------